Lilith's Brood

-Lilith's Brood is a collection of three works by Octavia E. Butler.
-The three volumes of this science fiction series (Dawn, Adulthood Rites, and Imago) were previously collected in the now out-of-print volume Xenogenesis.
-The collection was first published under the current title of Lilith's Brood in 2000.
+Lilith's Brood, previously known as the Xenogenesis Trilogy, is a collection of three science fiction works by Octavia E. Butler: Dawn, Adulthood Rites, and Imago.

+The books were previously collected in the now out-of-print omnibus edition Xenogenesis.
+The collection was republished under the current title of Lilith's Brood in 2000.
+A 2025 collection of the books published by the Library of America combines the series names as Lilith's Brood: The Xenogenesis Trilogy.

 Synopsis

 Dawn (1987)

-The first novel in the trilogy, Dawn, begins with Lilith Iyapo, a black human woman, alone in what seems like a prison cell.
+The first novel in the trilogy, Dawn, begins with Lilith Iyapo, a Black human woman, alone in what appears to be a prison cell.
 She has memories of this happening before, with an enigmatic voice that asks strange questions.
 She has no idea who this is or what they want.
 She remembers a nuclear war and an earlier traffic accident in which her husband and child had been killed.

-The truth emerges by stages.
+The truth emerges in stages.
 The same questions are asked.
 She is then visited by humanoid beings whose appearance terrifies her, even though they behave well.
 She learns that the nuclear war had left the Earth uninhabitable.
 Humans are all but extinct.
 The few survivors were plucked from the dying Earth by an alien race, the Oankali.
 Lilith has awakened 250 years after the war on a living Oankali ship.

 At first, she is repulsed by the alienness of her saviors/captors.
 The Oankali have sensory tentacles all over their bodies, including locations of human sensory organs, with which they perceive the world differently than humans.
-Stranger still, the Oankali have three sexes: male, female, and Ooloi.
-Oankali have the ability to perceive genetic biochemistry, but the Ooloi manipulate genetic material to mutate other beings and build offspring from their mates' genetic material.
+Stranger still, the Oankali have three sexes: male, female, and ooloi.
+While all Oankali have the ability to perceive genetic biochemistry, ooloi can consciously manipulate this biochemistry.
+Ooloi can mutate other beings and build offspring from their mates' genetic material.

-Lilith eventually bonds to Nikanj, an Ooloi.
-The Oankali have made Earth habitable and obtain Lilith's help in awakening and training humans to survive on the changed Earth.
+Lilith eventually bonds to Nikanj, an ooloi.
+The Oankali have made Earth habitable and obtain Lilith's help in Awakening and training humans to survive on the changed Earth.
 In exchange, the Oankali want to interbreed with the humans to blend the human and Oankali races, a biological imperative they compare to a human's need to breathe.
 They perceive the interbreeding as mutually beneficial; in particular, it will solve what the Oankali think is the humans' fatal combination of intelligence and hierarchical tendencies.
 They are particularly attracted to humans' "talent" for cancer, which they will use to reshape themselves.
 The humans rebel against Lilith and the proposed "gene trade," and kill Joseph, Lilith's new mate.
 This group is sent to Earth without her.
 Nikanj uses Joseph's collected DNA to impregnate Lilith with the first Oankali/human child.